 This allows the harmful bacteria to proliferate in the place of depressed beneficial species.
 Meaning, when the microbiome is hit, the good bacteria that were keeping the bad bacteria in check, might become fewer in number and let the bad bacteria freely proliferate - potentially leading to complications.
-Furthermore, these bad bacteria, can sense the host’s stress and and physiologic changes, which can then switch their virulence accordingly, towards invasion.
+Furthermore, these bad bacteria can sense the host’s stress and physiologic changes, which can then switch their virulence accordingly, towards invasion.
 Bacteria are incredibly receptive to their environment!

 So what does this all mean for Probiotics?
 Probiotics are the exogenously given, beneficial clusters of live bacteria, that can restore the distorted microbial balance.
 Thus, reducing the infectious complications occurring in surgical and or ill patients.

 Why is maintaining the balance between good and bad “gut” bacteria so important?

 In the field of gastrointestinal surgery, it has been shown that probiotics may be effective in restoring gut microbiota diversity, enhancing immunological response, reducing the systemic inflammatory response, and improving patients’ quality of life.
 Moreover, as a consequence of all the above, they appear to work positively in reducing the total length of stay in the hospital, the number of days of ventilator support required and of days in intensive care, as well as overall infectious complications.
 [1-6]